geohazards-tep/dcs-doris-ifg/src/main/doc/fieldguide/nodes/adore.rst

 .. admonition:: Info

-  The code for the whole application is available here: https://github.com/Terradue/dcs-python-ndvi
+  The code for the whole application is available here: https://github.com/Terradue/dcs-doris-ifg

 While this job template doesn't define any parameter, it defines the *mapred.task.timeout* property which is the wall-time in miliseconds between two logging entries.

 .. note::

   Log entries using ciop-log function in bash (or rciop.log in R and cioopy.log in Python) tell the platform the process is alive.
-If the wall-time is reached the execution is terminated with an error
+If the wall-time is reached the execution is terminated with an error.